GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

     determined by the worker pod's host name, which includes an ordinal (integer 1 to n) uniquely identifying the pod in the replica set.
 The ordinal is available because the podspec uses the StatefulSet pod type.

-## Re-cloning the repository

-If you need to re-clone the repository to get a clean copy of the code, you can transfer the `.env` file and `devicelist.csv` to bring over the same environment settings and existing devices.

 ## Targeting Your IoT application

 Targeting your IoT application requires software development in Python.